alexandra-adamchyk/web-dev-interview-prep/notes/02-ui-basics.md

 ```

 ⚡️ **Interview tip:** when to use Flexbox vs Grid - Flexbox for 1D layouts (navbar, card layouts), Grid for 2D layouts (page layouts, complex positioning).

+**Answer:**
+- **Flexbox:** Best for 1-dimensional layouts (row OR column).
+Use for navigation bars, centering content, card layouts, distributing space between items.
+Great for components and smaller-scale layouts.
+- **CSS Grid:** Best for 2-dimensional layouts (rows AND columns).
+Use for page layouts, complex positioning, overlapping elements, magazine-style layouts.
+Great for overall page structure.
+- **Together:** Often used together - Grid for page layout, Flexbox for component layouts within grid areas.

+**Answer:**
+- **Flexbox:** Best for 1-dimensional layouts (row OR column).
+Use for navigation bars, centering content, card layouts, distributing space between items.
+Great for components and smaller-scale layouts.
+- **CSS Grid:** Best for 2-dimensional layouts (rows AND columns).
+Use for page layouts, complex positioning, overlapping elements, magazine-style layouts.
+Great for overall page structure.
+- **Together:** Often used together - Grid for page layout, Flexbox for component layouts within grid areas.

 ---